d12/crux-app-docs/docs/introduction.md

 id: introduction
 ---

-# Introduction
+# Welcome to Crux Docs 👋

 Hey there!
-Welcome to the Crux Climbing App's documentation site 👋
+Welcome to the official documentation for the **Crux Climbing App**.

-Whether you're a gym climber, home wall climber, or climbing gym owner, you'll find all the information you need to get started with Crux right here in the documentation.
-If you're looking the main Crux website, [you can find that here](https://cruxapp.ca).
+Whether you're a **gym climber, home wall climber, or a climbing gym owner**, this is your go-to resource for everything Crux.
+You'll find step-by-step guides, troubleshooting tips, and all the details you need to get the most out of the app.

+Looking for the main Crux website?
+[Find it here.](https://cruxapp.ca)

 <img src="/img/intro-image.png" alt="The main gym page on the Crux Climbing App" width="450px" />

 ## What is Crux?

-At a high level, Crux is a climbing app that lets climbers set custom climbs on climbing walls, both at home and in climbing gyms.
-It's a great way to track your progress, discover new challenges, and excercise your creativity at the gym.
+Crux is a **climbing app** that lets climbers create, share, and track custom climbs on **any climbing wall**—both at home and in climbing gyms.
+It's designed to help you challenge yourself, improve your skills, and get creative with route setting.

+### Why Crux?

-The "secret sauce" of Crux is our ability to scan images instantly for holds.
-This means you can take a photo of a wall, tap on the holds, and share the climb instantly, without any forms, payment, or waiting.
-At a climbing gym, this means you can set climbs _anywhere_ in the gym, a feature that's unique to Crux.
+The **magic** behind Crux is our **instant hold recognition technology**.
+Just snap a photo of a wall, tap on the holds, and your climb is ready to share—no complicated forms, no waiting, and no hidden costs.
+At climbing gyms, this means you can **set routes anywhere** in the gym—a feature **unique to Crux**.

-## Who's using Crux?
+## Who's Using Crux?

-Crux has been used by over 30,000 climbers from over 50 countries.
-We've partnered with more than 100 commercial climbing gyms and are used at thousands of homewalls around the world.
-Over 100,000 climbs have been set with Crux, and we're just getting started!

-## Navigating the documentation
+Crux is trusted by:
+- **30,000+ climbers** from over 50 countries
+- **100+ commercial climbing gyms**
+- **Thousands of homewall owners**
+- **Over 100,000 climbs set** (and counting!)

+## How to Use This Documentation

-There are three ways to navigate the documentation.
+There are three ways to navigate the docs:

-1. You can use the search bar in the top right to search for specific topics.
-2. You can use the sidebar on the left to navigate through the documentation.
+1. **Search bar (top right)** – Quickly find what you need.
+2. **Sidebar (left panel)** – Browse by category.
-3. You can use the buttons at the bottom of each page to navigate through the documentation in order.
+3. **Navigation buttons (bottom of each page)** – Move through the docs step-by-step.

-Happy sending!
+Let’s get started—**happy sending!** 🚀